Accessibility

 Audio Descriptions

-For several films in our programme we offer Audio Descriptions via the app Greta.
-The app is free and it is useful to install it before the screening already.
-This year, we present 10 films with German audio descriptions and two films with English audio descriptions: Rebellion and The Debutante.
+For several films in our programme we offer Audio Descriptions in German via the app Greta.
+The app is available free of charge for both iOS and Android, and it is useful to install it before the screening already.
+You can find our films in the app under “Preview – Events”.

 German Subtitles and Subtitles for the Deaf or Hard-of-Hearing (SDH)